mailsac/mailsac-examples/about/introduction.rst

 clients.
 Mailsac allows you to interact with your email via REST API, webhooks and websockets.
 How easy is it?
 Easy.

+.. tip:: All API endpoints can be found in the `API Documentation <https://mailsac.com/docs/api/>`_

 --------------------------------------------

 ------------